-Attorney Susan Bourque, Partner at Parker Scheer LLP provides some guidance for people who are considering placing their loved ones in a nursing home or long term care facility.
+Attorney Susan Bourque, nursing home abuse attorney and Partner at Parker Scheer LLP provides some guidance for people who are considering placing their loved ones in a nursing home or long term care facility.

 Oftentimes, I speak with families whose loved ones were injured or died at the hands of the people charged with caring for them.
 While great facilities with devoted staff do exist, there are also many understaffed facilities owned by large corporations with profit as their main goal, not patient care and safety.

 Many elderly patients are at a higher risk of injury due to physical or mental disabilities that result in a difficulty or lack of mobility, varying degrees of dementia, and difficulty maintaining sufficient nutrition and hydration.
 While some injuries are unavoidable, there are also other injuries and deaths that could have been minimized or prevented with a more informed family prior to the placement.

 Do your research.

 There exist several websites and state and federal agencies that keep track of complaints and patient injuries and death at area long term care facilities.
 It is important to contact these agencies and request information on all potential facilities.
 Please go to Parker Scheer’s website, www.parkerscheer.com, for a listing of these agencies.

 It is also important to ask pointed questions of all potential facilities.
 These facilities are quick to provide a glossy folder packed with glowing information about their facility that promises family what they want to hear – that their loved one will be well cared for and safe.
 I have no doubt but that these facilities would love to deliver on these promises, but it is usually impossible given the high patient to staff ratios and lack of skilled nurses on staff.